guptaryan73/MentorConnect/README.md

 Our Admin Dashboard provides administrators with comprehensive tools to manage all users registered on the application.
 This feature ensures that administrators can maintain control over the platform's user base and perform various administrative tasks efficiently.

 * __User Management__: View all users in a table format on the Admin Dashboard page.
-Admininstrators can also edit patient and therapist information, create new users including adminstrators, and delete user accounts if necessary.
+Administrators can also edit patient and therapist information, create new users including administrators, and delete user accounts if necessary.
 * __Search and Filter__: Search users by keywords and filter the table accordingly.
 * __Sorting Table__: Sort the user table by clicking on headings such as email or username in ascending or descending order.